-Princess Kate has Hyperemesis Gravidarum which is more commonly referred to (especially by the media this week who have become obsessed with what Kate is going through) as “acute morning sickness”.
+Like her previous two pregnancies, Duchess of Cambridge, Catherine is suffering from Hyperemesis Gravidarum.
+It’s more commonly referred to, especially by the media this week who have become obsessed with what Kate is going through, as “acute morning sickness”.

 Acute morning sickness?
 Pfft.